China Trademark Registration

 Trademark Search

-Before applying for a trademark in China, you might want to conduct a search to find out if there are any identical or similar marks on the Trademark Register.
-However, it is an optional procedure for filing the trademark application.
+Before applying for a trademark in China, you may conduct a search to check whether there are any identical or similar marks already registered or pending.
+Although optional, it is highly recommended before filing the application.

 Time frame: 5 – 7 working days